josmar-crwdstffng/angular/aio/content/guide/reviewing-content.md

 In either case, you want to edit in your own fork of the Angular source code repo.

 To review a documentation topic, you want to be able to edit the topic.
-Even if you don't find any problem, you want to update the `@reviewed` tag at the end of the topic before you finish.
+Even if you do not find any problem, you want to update the `@reviewed` tag at the end of the topic before you finish.

 ## Finding topics to review

 Find topic a topic that has not been reviewed in the past six months.

-At the bottom of some topics, there's an `@reviewed` tag that shows the date it was last reviewed.
+At the bottom of some topics, there is an `@reviewed` tag that shows the date it was last reviewed.
 This is an example of such a tag taken from the bottom of a topic.

 <div class="lightbox">